LinguaPhylo/linguaPhylo.github.io/features.md

 ## Language features

 LPhy scripts are text files with the file extension `.lphy`, and can be written using any text editor.
-The LPhy language uses EBNF grammar (Extended Backus–Naur form) with an ANTLR-based parser internally to parse the language into Java Objects.
+The LPhy language has an EBNF grammar (Extended Backus–Naur form).
+The reference implementation in Java uses an ANTLR-based parser internally to parse the LPhy language into Java Objects.

 ### Syntax